 One byte instructions that operate on eight bit data executed in T4.
 Examples are ADD B, MOV C, B, RRC, DCR C,etc.

 Now see an example of memory read and memory write machine cycle.

 Both the Memory Read and Memory Write machine cycles are 3T states in length.
 In Memory Read the contents of R/W memory (including stack also) or ROM are read while in Memory Write, it stores data into data memory.

 As is evident from Fig during T2 and T3 states data from either memory or CPU are made available in Memory Read or Memory Write machine cycles respectively.
 The status signal (IO/ M, S0, S1) states are complementary in nature in Memory Read and Memory Write cycles.
-Reading or writing operations are performed in T2.
+Reading or writing operations mainly performed in T2 cycle.

-In T3 of Memory Read, data from data bus are placed into the specified register (A,B, C, etc.) and raises RD so that memory is disabled while in T3 of Memory Write WR^ signal is raised which disables the memory.
+In T3 of Memory Read, data from data bus are placed into the specified register (A,B, C, etc.).
+After that it raises RD so that memory will disabled.
+While in T3 of Memory Write, WR^ signal raised for disabling the memory.